 They had large houses and, unlike other native tribes, slept in raised beds rather than on the ground.

 Yurok means downriver people, and their lives revolved around the Klamath River.
-They were hunter-gatherers and, of course, fisherman.
+They were hunter-gatherers and, of course, fishermen.

 They lived in northwestern California and did not move around like other tribes.
-Rather, they lived in permanent villages near the Klamath River in houses like the one pictured here.
+Rather, they lived in houses like the one pictured here in permanent villages near the Klamath River.

-The Yurok are unique in that they were never forced to leave their traditional lands.
+The Yurok are unique because they were never forced to leave their traditional lands.
 Their reservation includes the original villages they established.
 But, sadly, they lost most of their population through diseases brought by the Europeans.

-Watch THE YUROK TRIBE, from Level A Productions, Inc., to learn about their attachment to the Klamath River:
+Watch the video below to learn about their attachment to the Klamath River.

-Now that you've learned so much about the tribes of California and the Great Basin, move on to the Got It? section, where you'll organize these facts and play a matching game!
+Now that you've learned so much about the tribes of California and the Great Basin move to the Got It? section to organize these facts and play a matching game!